rvdbreemen/DSMRlogger-Next/README.md

    <td>Release Candidate (rc5) of DSMRlogger-Next
    <br>Implemented auto-discovery for Homeassistant and Domoticz
    <br>Removed JSON on MQTT messages (backward compatible with HA integration)
+   <br>Breaking change: For none-Home Assistant Users: Simple MQTT messages.
+JSON MQTT message have been disabled.
+Code is not removed.
 </td>
 </tr>
 <tr>